 What are Domestic Clubs and why they generate the best vibes?

-In a few weeks time, the pandemic emergency reshaped our lifestyle entirely, forcing it to four home walls that we’ve transformed, with a little creativity and desperation, in all sorts of spaces from an office to a bar, to a venue for birthday parties, a gym and a meditative temple, an arts&crafts lab or a library.
-Some of us transformed those 4 walls in a club.
+In a few weeks’ time, the pandemic emergency reshaped our lifestyle entirely, forcing it to four home walls that we’ve transformed, with a little creativity and desperation, in all sorts of spaces from an office to a bar, to a venue for birthday parties, a gym and a meditative temple, an arts&crafts lab or a library.
+Some of us transformed those 4 walls into a club.

 But surprisingly enough, this is not the first time it happens, kind of.

-A number of clubs around the world moved away from flashy light fixtures, shiny leather sofas, aggressive beverage sponsored neon signs and all sorts of features that shout “THIS IS A NIGHTCLUB, GET DRUNK AND DANCE” in a tacky voice and complete lack of taste.
+A number of domestic clubs around the world moved away from flashy light fixtures, shiny leather sofas, aggressive beverage-sponsored neon signs and all sorts of features that shout “THIS IS A NIGHTCLUB, GET DRUNK AND DANCE” in a tacky voice and complete lack of taste.